CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{< /tabs >}}

 {{%notice note%}}
-Link speed and auto-negotiation behavior has changed in Cumulus Linux 5.14:
-- In Cumulus Linux 5.14 and later if you run the `nv set interface swp1 link speed` command without setting auto-negotiation, the link comes up with auto-negotiation `on` and the switch advertises the configured link speed setting to the other side of the connection.
+- In Cumulus Linux 5.14 and later, if you run the `nv set interface swp1 link speed` command without setting auto-negotiation, the link comes up with auto-negotiation `on` and the switch advertises the configured link speed setting to the other side of the connection.
 - In Cumulus Linux 5.13 and earlier if you run the `nv set interface swp1 link speed` command without setting auto-negotiation, force mode is set and the switch does not advertise the configured link speed setting to the other side of the connection.
 {{%/notice%}}